skghiasi/Frenk/README.md

 In order to be able to type French Accents and German Umlaut, this script provides simple commands to use without changing keyboard language (the same layout as English is used)

 # Usage
-To the script is enabled for files with .fr extension.
+The script only works in files with .fr extension.

 #### Key Combinations